Wie is de Mol? (Dutch TV series) season 23: Episode 2 - Kunstgreep

 The candidates travel in two vans to two different locations: one team travels to the Woodstock suburb of Cape Town and the other team travels to a film prop company.

 The team in Woodstock is tasked with identifying six murals around the suburb and, for each correctly identified mural, they earn €250 for the pot.
 The team at the prop company must use the props to create photos that represent or resemble the correct murals.
 These photos are then sent to the team in Woodstock and this team can send a photo back for each mural that they have identified as correct.
 Both teams can only send six photos to the other team and the candidates are given 45 minutes for the task.

 The teams identified one mural correctly.
 Afterwards, the team at the film prop company was also given the opportunity to double the winnings by solving a rebus.
 They were not able to solve the rebus successfully.

-€250 was earned for the pot.